-Before submitting application documents, individuals applying for Specialization in Infrastructure and Urban Society must first consult with a faculty member whom they
+- Before submitting application documents, individuals applying for Specialization in Infrastructure and Urban Society must first consult with a faculty member whom they would like as an academic advisor or with a faculty member who handles inquiries. - Those applying to the Urban Infrastructure Field concentration may also apply to the Specialization in International Infrastructure (IGSI) as a second option.

 - Examinees must enter the testing room at least 20 minutes prior to the start of the exam.
-For the examinees for Urban Infrastructure Field and Humanities and Social Sciences Field, if examinees are unable to enter the testing room by the time the oral examination begins, the examinees will be disqualified from the examination. - Certificates of Proficiency showing scores of TOEIC, TOEFL and IELTS scores, or such certificates showing CEFR equivalents of German, French, Russian, Chinese, Korean or Spanish proficiency tests will be collected before the start of Academic Exam I as required by the exam supervisor, etc. (For applicants who submitted it with application documents.
-Certificates of language proficiency will be returned at the oral assessment. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - Examinees may use language dictionaries for tests other than language proficiency exams.
+For the examinees for Urban Infrastructure Field and Humanities and Social Sciences Field, if examinees are unable to enter the testing room by the time the oral examination begins, the examinees will be disqualified from the examination. - Certificates of Proficiency showing scores of TOEIC, TOEFL and IELTS scores, or such certificates showing CEFR equivalents of German, French, Russian, Chinese, Korean or Spanish proficiency tests will be collected before the start of Academic Exam I as required by the exam supervisor, etc. (Not required for applicants who submitted this with their application documents.)
+The certificates will be returned at the oral assessment. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - Examinees may use language dictionaries for tests other than language proficiency exams.
 However, examinees may not use electronic dictionaries. - Applicants of the Special Admission for International Students can use English to answer the entrance examinations.

-■Specialization in International Infrastructure (IGSI) Department of Infrastructure and Urban Society
+■ Specialization in International Infrastructure (IGSI) Department of Infrastructure and Urban Society

-(1) Academic proficiency testing:
+(1) Academic proficiency testing: Special Selection and Written Examination Selection.